bjvanbemmel/rtouch/README.md

 ## Todo:
 - ~~Allow for multiple filepath args (can only create one file per command right now)~~
 - Include ability to assign permissions
-- Put it up on repositories for ease of download.

 #
 ##### &copy; Beau Jean van Bemmel, 2022